 - Step 6: Invite only the strongest fits into design-partner conversations.

-Omentir handles variable mapping and safety limits, allowing you to validate your MVP efficiently.
+Omentir handles variable mapping and safety limits, so you can validate the MVP without extra admin.
 The founder still owns the most important decision: which early users deserve to influence the product.

-B2B outreach is most effective when targeted.
-By focusing campaigns on early adopters, you avoid slow sales loops and secure early users who will guide your product development.
+B2B outreach works better when it is targeted.
+Focus campaigns on early adopters and you avoid slow sales loops, then get early users who will guide product development.